-- to make it corn-free, you can substitute the cornmeal with chickpea flour
+- To make it corn-free, you can replace the cornmeal with chickpea flour.

-How long do these Gluten-Free Vegan Cornbread Muffins keep for?
+How long do these Cornbread Muffins keep for?

 These Cornbread Muffins do taste best when fresh, but they keep in the fridge for up to a few days, and freeze well too.
 They reheat especially well sliced and put in the toaster.

 These Cornbread Muffins taste delicious drizzled with a little maple syrup, but also work as a great side dish, satisfying snack or healthy dessert.
 They’re also delicious for breakfast topped with some fruity jam!

 - Zucchini Muffins

 - Apple Muffins